shamafarabi/NLP-Predict-Cast-Member-of-the-TV-Show-Friends/README.md

 - *Oversampling_vs_Undersampling.ipynb* for ML modeling with different sampling techniques
 - *Deep_Learning_with_Keras.ipynb* for implementing a deep learning model with Keras

-# Extension of the Project
+# Extension of the Project (in progress)
-- Feature Engineering to Improve Modeling Accuracy
+- Feature Engineering to Improve Modeling Accuracy ([notebook](https://github.com/shamafarabi/NLP-Predict-Cast-Member-of-the-TV-Show-Friends/blob/master/Extension%20of%20the%20project/Extension%20_Feature_Engineering_Resampling.ipynb))
-- Transfer Learning with Fastai
+- Transfer Learning with Fastai ([notebook](https://github.com/shamafarabi/NLP-Predict-Cast-Member-of-the-TV-Show-Friends/blob/master/Extension%20of%20the%20project/Friends_Fastai.ipynb))